SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 > [!IMPORTANT]
 >
 > Always think about how your systems handle the **"Unhappy Path"** when things go wrong.
-Large systems are made up of many microservices built by many engineers and teams all working together.
+Large systems are made up of many microservices built by many engineers/teams all working together.
-> You build systems for the happy path when everything is going well, but what happens to your system under stress, duress, or unpredictable issues?
+> You build systems for the happy path when everything is going well, but what happens to your system when unpredictable issues come up?
 >
-> In Software Engineering, it is never a matter of **IF** things go wrong, but **WHEN**.
-And **WHEN** things go wrong, your systems better be able to handle it.
+> In Software Engineering, it's never a matter of **IF** things go wrong, but **WHEN**.
+And **WHEN** things go wrong, you should have built systems to appropriately handle any failures.
 Software is human-engineered and we all make mistakes.
-Networks and servers go down, those instances are unpredictable and uncontrollable.
+As for networks and servers, those instances are unpredictable and uncontrollable when they become unavailable.
 >
 > Most of my growth as a Software Engineer — technically speaking — from my New Grad days to a Senior SWE is the ability to think about all the possible ways (edge cases) my code can lead to unwanted outcomes in the future and to build in guardrails to prevent as many unexpected things happening within the system.
-> By front-loading a lot of this worry upfront in the Design phase, you quickly learn the importance of trying to understand how the system works E2E and how each component fits into the system diagram.
+> By front-loading a lot of this worry upfront in the Design phase, you quickly learn the importance of trying to understand how the system works E2E and how each component fits into some system diagram.
 You're able to catch pitfalls earlier by collaborating and collecting feedback on all failure scenarios.
 > - What do we do when our upstream team introduces a bug and sends us bad data?
 > - Is there a way we can backfill data quickly?
-> - How will our system scale in a thundering herd situation where event loads spike outside the normal bounds of our usual day-to-day operations?
+> - How will our system scale in a thundering herd situation when event loads spike outside the normal bounds of our usual day-to-day operations?
+> - If there is a system outage, when our services get back "online", is our application optimally built to catch up with the backpressured data when we scale up?

 <br>